Ayon-SSP/Backend-Dev/Frontend-Dev/css.md

 ### Position:
   1. position:
-  2. Static: - no change
+  2. Static: no change
-  3. relative: space form my post to top left
+  3. relative: saves space and changes it's location.
-  4. absolute - no space for me start form top left,
+  4. absolute: no taking space but relocating.
-  5. sticky: i will be in my place until you see me I will be all wase
+  5. sticky: I will be in my place until you see me I will be all wase. no relocation.
-  6. fixed: my place is fixed
+  6. fixed: my place is fixed | fixed to screan while schroling.

 ### Transparency: